 Harold T. Shapiro Postdoctoral Research Associate in Bioethics

-The Princeton University Center for Human Values invites applications for the Harold T. Shapiro Postdoctoral Fellowship in Bioethics.
+The Princeton University Center for Human Values invites applications for the Harold T. Shapiro Postdoctoral Fellowship in Bioethics for a position starting in September 2022.
 The Shapiro Fellowship supports outstanding scholars studying ethical issues arising from developments in medicine, the biological sciences, or population health.
 We particularly encourage proposals focusing on problems of practical importance that have broader theoretical interest.

-Applicants must have completed all the requirements for the Ph.D., M.D., or other equivalent doctoral degree by the start date, and should not have more than two years of postdoctoral experience by that date.
+Applications welcome from candidates who have or expect to have a Ph.D. by the start date, normally beginning September 1, 2022.
+Applicants should not have more than two years of postdoctoral experience by the date of appointment.
 An applicant may have a background in any area of ethical studies, not necessarily in bioethics.
 However, the proposed research plan should be related to the field of bioethics.

 Applications will be evaluated on the basis of the applicant’s previous accomplishments and the promise of the proposed research project in bioethics.
 The capacity to contribute to the University’s teaching program will also be taken into account.